Academy Sports and Outdoors (NYSE:ASO) Coverage Initiated at Bank of America

-Equities research analysts at Bank of America assumed coverage on shares of Academy Sports and Outdoors (NYSE:ASO) in a note issued to investors on Tuesday, The Fly reports.
-The brokerage set a “buy” rating and a $24.00 price target on the stock.
-Bank of America‘s price target points to a potential upside of 66.20% from the stock’s previous close.
+Research analysts at Bank of America assumed coverage on shares of Academy Sports and Outdoors (NYSE:ASO) in a note issued to investors on Tuesday, Analyst Ratings Network reports.
+The firm set a “buy” rating and a $24.00 price target on the stock.
+Bank of America‘s target price would indicate a potential upside of 66.20% from the company’s previous close.

-A number of other analysts also recently commented on the stock.
-JPMorgan Chase & Co. assumed coverage on shares of Academy Sports and Outdoors in a report on Tuesday.
-They issued an “overweight” rating and a $21.00 target price on the stock.
-Evercore ISI assumed coverage on shares of Academy Sports and Outdoors in a research report on Tuesday.
-They issued an “outperform” rating on the stock.
-Finally, Guggenheim assumed coverage on shares of Academy Sports and Outdoors in a research report on Tuesday.
+Separately, Guggenheim started coverage on shares of Academy Sports and Outdoors in a report on Tuesday.
 They issued a “buy” rating and a $17.00 target price on the stock.
-Seven analysts have rated the stock with a buy rating, The company has a consensus rating of “Buy” and a consensus price target of $19.58.
+Seven analysts have rated the stock with a buy rating, The company presently has an average rating of “Buy” and a consensus price target of $19.58.

 Academy Sports and Outdoors, Inc, through its subsidiaries, operates as a sporting goods and outdoor recreational products retailer in the United States.
 The company sells a range of sporting and outdoor recreation products, including sporting equipment, apparel, footwear, camping gear, patio furniture, outdoor cooking equipment, and hunting and fishing gears primarily under the Academy Sports + Outdoors, Magellan Outdoors, BCG, O'rageous, and Outdoor Gourmet brand names.